-Prior to issuance of a voucher, The-the PHA must give the family an oral briefing and provide the family with a briefing packet containing written information about the program.
-Families may be briefed in individual face-to-face meetings, through individually or in groups briefing sessions, or via remote briefing sessions.
+Prior to issuance of a voucher, the PHA must give the family an oral briefing and provide the family with a briefing packet containing written information about the program.
+Families may be briefed in individual face-to-face meetings, through group briefing sessions, or via remote briefing sessions.